• Explore Recipes

 • salt and black pepper, to taste

-• 200 gram double creme Brie cheese, cut into small chunks
+• 200 gram double cream Brie cheese, cut into small chunks

 Instructions

-• Reduce heat under the skillet to medium-low, add the remaining 1 tbsp of butter to the pan and allow to melt.
+5. Reduce heat under the skillet to medium-low, add the remaining 1 tablespoon of butter to the pan and allow to melt.

-• Once melted, add the capers and garlic.
+6. Once melted, add the capers and garlic.
 Cook for 3-5 minutes, or until the garlic begins to soften.
-Stir frequently to prevent the garlic from sticking/burning.
+Stir frequently to prevent the garlic from sticking or burning.

-• Add a piece of brie to each mushroom, pushing down gently.
+9. Add a piece of brie to each mushroom cap, pushing down gently.

-• Spoon about 1 tsp of the panko mixture on top of each mushroom.
+10. Spoon about 1 teaspoon of the cooled breadcrumb mixture on top of each mushroom.

-• Place mushrooms in the oven and bake for about 20-30 minutes, or until the panko crumbs are golden and the mushrooms become darker in colour.
+11. Place mushrooms in the oven and bake for about 20 minutes, or until the breadcrumbs are golden and the mushrooms are warmed through.

 Notes

-• You do not have to remove the rind from the Brie before adding it to the mushrooms.
-I tried this recipe with and without the rind, and couldn't taste a difference.
+• You don't need to remove the rind from the Brie before adding it to the mushrooms.

-• If your skillet isn't large enough to hold all the mushrooms at once, you can melt half the amount of butter at a time and coat the mushrooms in batches.
+• If your skillet isn't large enough to hold all the mushrooms at once, you can melt half the amount of butter at a time and brown the mushrooms in batches.

 • If your baking dish isn't large enough to hold all the mushrooms at once, or if they are very crowded in the dish, you can cook this in 2 baking dishes.
 Just rotate the dishes halfway through cooking so everything cooks evenly.